 Natasha, please have one of your staff email you a five-digit code.”

-“Allison, send me an email from your phone with a five-digit number included,” Natasha said.
+“Allison, send me an email from your phone with a five-digit number,” Natasha said.

 Angel directed Carolina to her graphic application's “Monitor Emails” part.
-Using her finger, she led Carolina’s attention to the specific email Allison had just sent.
+She pointed Carolina to the specific email Allison had just sent.
 Opening the email, a dumbfounded Carolina announced the result.

 “Allison, your five-digit code is 52916.
 Is that correct?”